MikeTaylor/firefly/doc/publishing-and-deployment.md

 > **TODO.**
 > At present, organization D also needs to know what NPM registry to fetch the Node package from (for a UI module) or what container registry to fetch the Docker container from.
 Either these links should be contained in the module descriptor fetched from the registry, or a higher-level "FOLIO app" package file should include links into the FOLIO registry, the NPM registry and the Docker registry.
 XXX file a Jira.

-And or all of A, B, C and D might be, but need not be, the same organization.
+Any or all of A, B, C and D might be, but need not be, the same organization.
 For example consider the case of any Flower Release app, such as `ui-inventory`, being deployed on snapshot:
 * `@folio/inventory` is in FOLIO's Node namespace
 * `folio-org/ui-inventory` is the home of the source code
 * FOLIO's module registry receives the published module descriptor